moeinfatehi/Backup-Finder/README.md

 # Why should I use this extension?
 As I checked some tools in this field, I realized that almost all of tools use <b>only</b> static payloads (they use built-in dictionaries) and they don't generate dynamic payloads based on target which is being tested.</br>
-For example, suppose this is hierachy tree of our web applciation:</br>
+</br>For example, suppose this is hierachy tree of our web applciation:</br>
 </br>/</br>
 ├───<b>upload</b>&nbsp;&nbsp;&nbsp;&nbsp;#Dir</br>
 ├───├───index.php</br>